The Finest Cast In Scotland

 A True River Tay Salmon Pool Gem

-The feeling of 'effective' salmon fly pool coverage is truly immense in the Cathedral Stream and whether it's the mainly forgotten power of the ancient ley line that runs straight through this historic area of Scotland or the amazing view of the commanding 200 year old Telford Bridge there's definitely something very special going on in this salmon pool which truly separates it from anything else I've ever personally witnessed anywhere.
-It doesn't surprise me that something as sensitive as a wild Atlantic salmon feels and appreciates this too!
+The feeling of 'effective' salmon fly pool coverage is truly immense in the Cathedral Stream and whether it's the mainly forgotten power of the ancient ley line that runs straight through this historic area of Scotland or the amazing view of the commanding 200 year old Telford Bridge there's definitely something very special going on in this salmon pool which truly separates it from anything else I've ever personally witnessed.
+It doesn't surprise me why something as sensitive as a wild Atlantic salmon's nose feels and appreciates this too!